 1) Improve quality of life

 Our work improves the quality of life in the communities where we live and serve.
 We understand that we must help empower communities and partners to value their natural resources and work together to be successful.
-Building that conservation ethic starts with school partnerships, opportunities through AmeriCorps, engaging volunteers and local communities, educating civic and elected leaders and always striving to develop the next generation of leaders.
+Building that conservation ethic starts with school partnerships, opportunities through our Huron Pines AmeriCorps program, engaging volunteers and local communities, educating civic and elected leaders and always striving to develop the next generation of leaders.

 2) Do good work